 Standard and high-speed alarms

-Standard alarms have a detection rate of once every 1 second.
+Standard alarms have a detection rate of once every one second.

 High-speed alarms have a detection rate of once every half-cycle.